Treatment, coverage & costs

 - As an EHIC holder, you are entitled to medicine on the basis of a prescription (special prescription form) written by a doctor working under contract to the Latvian National Health Service.

-- Go to a pharmacy operating under contract to the National Health Service.
-To buy prescription drugs, show:
+- To get prescription drugs, you need to go to a pharmacy operating under contract to the National Health Service.
+To buy prescription drugs, you need to show:

 - your EHIC,